ristew/operat/README.md

     "this['n'] < 2 ?
 1 : this['fib']('unwrap', this['n'] - 1) + this['fib']('unwrap', this['n'] - 2)"

-Which is only around 6x slower on my machine for `(fib 24)`, but I expect there may be more improvements in proper tail-call optimization - the recursive calls to `fib` will pass through a wrapper function that evals the operands into arguments and creates a new environment.

 Currently, operat is a messy proof of concept.
 There are many pieces missing, including a standard library.
 I aim to build an object system for it and bring it into the browser where a native development environment can be created.
 I welcome comments and criticism, but am not yet seeking contributions.